subdigital/blog/source/_posts/2014-06-12-regex-in-swift.markdown

                          error:nil];
 ```

 Having to escape every backslash just hurts readability and I think that's reason enough to justify a literal syntax.
-The other unfortunate part is the unecesary class creation.
+The other unfortunate part is the unnecesary class creation.
 Surely when
 you need more power it will be necessary to have a full class in place to support advanced needs.
 But for common tasks (which are incredibly common in scripting languages) it seems
 overkill.